Skip to main content

 • Don't let the word assessment deter you.
 In Otus, the term "assessment" is used to indicate the collection of student work; if you are using the points gradebook, you can exclude a grade from being calculated into the total!
 Advanced Assessments are a great way to create many different types of activities for students to complete.

-• Screenshots and screen clips are an easy way to capture the contents of the worksheet.
+• Screenshots and screen clips are an easy way to capture the contents of the test or worksheet.

 ❗Please note, if using the standards gradebook, all attempts (assessments) are used to determine the mastery of a standard; there is no way to exclude standards attempts from the gradebook.

-With this option, you can create the essence of the worksheet directly in Otus.
+With this option, you can create a test or the essence of the worksheet directly in Otus.
 Ultimately, this option will be easiest for students as it takes the least number of steps to complete.
 These types of activities can also auto-score!

-Here is an example of a PDF worksheet and its re-created version in Otus.
+Here is an example of a PDF test/worksheet and its re-created version in Otus.

 Original PDF